Excitebots: Trick Racing: Multiplayer

-Excitebots features six-player online multiplayer via the Nintendo Wi-Fi Connection as well as local, split-screen 2-player racing.
-Online gameplay modes include six-player "Excite" races as well as "Poker" races which can be played anonymously or with friends using Nintendo's Friend Code system.
-During online play, players are able to place bets on themselves with in-game tokens which can be exchanged for unlockable items.
-Unlike its predecessor, Excitebots does not support the ability to play custom music from an SD card.
+Excitebots featured six-player online multiplayer via the Nintendo Wi-Fi Connection as well as local, split-screen 2-player racing.
+Online gameplay modes included six-player "Excite" races as well as "Poker" races which could be played anonymously or with friends using Nintendo's Friend Code system.
+During online play, players were able to place bets on themselves with in-game tokens which could be exchanged for unlockable items.
+Unlike its predecessor, Excitebots did not support the ability to play custom music from an SD card.

 Play modes

 Excitebots features many game modes that can be played: